 - Move your dog out of the hot environment and into an air-conditioned area if available.

-- Lay your pet on a cool surface, such as a tile floor, and direct a fan on him.
+- Lay your pet on a cool surface, such as a tile floor, and direct a fan on them.

 - Offer cool, but not ice cold, water for your dog to drink.
-But don’t force water into your dog’s mouth if he doesn’t drink.
+But don’t force water into your dog’s mouth if they don’t drink.

 - Take your dog’s rectal temperature.
-If his temperature is greater than 104 degrees Fahrenheit, place cool, wet towels over the back of his neck, in his armpits and on his groin area.
-Wet his earflaps and paws with cool water.
+If their temperature is greater than 104 degrees Fahrenheit, place cool, wet towels over the back of their neck, in their armpits and on their groin area.
+Wet their earflaps and paws with cool water.
 Continue to check your dog’s rectal temperature and stop cooling measures when it drops to 103 degrees Fahrenheit to avoid overcooling your pet.

 - Transport your dog to the nearest veterinary clinic for evaluation and additional treatment.

 Luckily, preventing heatstroke is much easier (and safer) than treating it.
 Here are six commonsense steps you can take to prevent heatstroke.